arjunmehta/node-protogram/README.md

 ![protogram title image](https://raw.githubusercontent.com/arjunmehta/node-protogram/image/image/protogram.png)

 A node.js module to **recursively create command-line programs and sub-programs**.
-Easily handle arguments and sub-commands without all the fat.
+Easily handle command line arguments and sub arguments and sub sub arguments and sub sub sub arguments, etc... with just a *little bit* of fat.
 Some things this module provides:

 - **a minimal, yet easily scalable interface**
 - **flexible control over the handling of argument flags and sub-commands**